Garbage & Recycling

 - Glass bottles and jars

 - Tin food cans

 Recycling Drop-OffRecyclable items may also be dropped off at the Public Works Building at 249 Water Street in Lodi.
 Items should be placed inside the appropriate roll-off container there, not on the ground.
-For more information on what can be recycled, please visit the Columbia County Waste and Recycling website.
+For more information on what can be recycled, please visit the Columbia County Recycling and Solid Waste website.

-AppliancesUnwanted appliances including, but not limited to, televisions, central heating/cooling units, refrigerators, heat pumps, washers, dryers, commercial appliances, computers, air conditioners, microwaves, freezers, sump pumps, copiers, stoves, furnaces and dehumidifiers may be disposed of by contacting Columbia County Recycling and Waste Processing Facility at 608-742-6651.
+AppliancesUnwanted appliances including, but not limited to, televisions, central heating/cooling units, refrigerators, heat pumps, washers, dryers, commercial appliances, computers, air conditioners, microwaves, freezers, sump pumps, copiers, stoves, furnaces and dehumidifiers may be disposed of by contacting Columbia County Recycling and Solid Waste Processing Facility.

-Motor oil may be disposed in the clearly marked motor oil receptacle at the City of Lodi Public Works site which is located at 249 Water Street in Lodi.
+Motor Oil DisposalMotor oil may be disposed in the clearly marked motor oil receptacle at the City of Lodi Public Works site which is located at 249 Water Street in Lodi.

 Lodi, WI 53555